sdil/hasura-firebase-auth-webhook/README.md

 - Handle exceptions
 - Add Kubernetes manifest example
 - Write manifests for Kubernetes and Heroku deployment script to ease the adoption
+- Cache the request so that it doesn't stress Firebase auth too much

 ## FAQ